 § 172.092.
-APPLICATION PROCESS.
+SECTION 183.43 APPLICATION PROCESS.

-- (A) An applicant seeking to commence land development activity requiring public improvements shall make application to the City to establish a Development Agreement with the City. - (B) The application can be for the entire project or any phase thereof. - (C) The application shall be on a form prescribed by the City and shall be submitted with the required non-refundable application fee. - (D) Once the application is determined to be sufficient, City staff shall forward the application to the City Attorney who shall draft a development agreement or review the draft development agreement put forth by the applicant's attorney, for consideration by City Council.
+- (A) (A) An applicant developer seeking to commence land development activity requiring public improvements shall make application to the City to establish a Development Agreement with the City. - (B) (B) The application can be for the entire developer project or any phase thereof. - (C) (C) The application shall be on a form prescribed by the City and shall be submitted with the required non-refundable application fee. - (D) (D) Once the application is determined to be sufficient, the Growth Management Department City staff shall forward the developer's application to the City Attorney who shall draft a development agreement or review the draft development agreement put forth by the developer's applicant's attorney, for consideration by City Council.

 § 172.093.
-DEVELOPMENT AGREEMENT.
+SECTION 183.44 DEVELOPMENT AGREEMENT.